Tuition Tax Benefits

 The American Recovery and Reinvestment Act of 2009 (ARRA) created the American Opportunity Tax Credit, which replaced the former Hope Credit.
 The American Opportunity Tax Credit was initially authorized for tax years 2009 and 2010, however, subsequent legislation has now made it permanent.

-Provides an annual credit of up to $2,500 per each eligible student based on the amount of total adjusted qualified education expenses paid in 2023 for that student for academic periods beginning in 2023 or in the first three months of 2024.
+Provides an annual credit of up to $2,500 per each eligible student based on the amount of total adjusted qualified education expenses paid in 2025 for that student for academic periods beginning in 2025 or in the first three months of 2026.

-The American Opportunity Tax Credit is only available for up to a total of four tax years for each eligible student, including any tax years the Hope Credit was claimed for that student.
+The American Opportunity Tax Credit is only available for up to a total of four tax years for each eligible student, including any tax years the former Hope Credit was claimed for that student.

 An eligible student is one who: